f-lajoc/Cocokitchen/README.md

 # Cokokitchen
-simple website with nav bar and hamburger menu, login page and forget password that generates OTP
+Simple website with nav bar and hamburger menu, login page and forget password that generates OTP

 ## Table of contents